Sawmonabo/StockData/README.md

 ## Project Preparation

 #### SpringBoot and Maven
+Maven is used for building and managing any Java-based project.
 SpringBoot is an open source Java framework that I used for the creation of my application for minimum configurations and runnablity.
 To initialize the project I visited the [spring initializr](https://start.spring.io/).
 For this applicatrion I used several dependicies when I have included in the pom.xml snippet below.

 ```js